 Active research environment

 Renowned worldwide for its pioneering work in the global south, the research in our Water, Public Health and Environmental Engineering Group feeds directly into this course.

 Our research considers pollutants and microorganisms in air, waste, land and water with a strong emphasis on the interrelationships between energy, sustainability, public health and environmental impact.
 Our work is truly interdisciplinary, bringing together a diverse group of international researchers considering engineering aspects alongside societal and economic factors.

-The Programme Leader, Dr Paul Hutchings, is a Lecturer in Water, Sanitation & Health and his research interests focus on studying public health and wellbeing outcomes from water, sanitation and environmental health interventions and the management of water and sanitation services.
+The Programme Leader, Dr Paul Hutchings, is a lecturer in Water, Sanitation and Health and his research interests focus on studying public health and wellbeing outcomes from water, sanitation and environmental health interventions and the management of water and sanitation services.